ryantd42/NY-Legislative-Git/2023/S2413C-2023/bill.md

- hundred forty-one of the social services law or any other law  or  those expenses  reimbursable  or  payable  by the federal government; provided however, that the total reimbursement pursuant to this subdivision shall not exceed two thousand dollars per burial PLUS AN ANNUAL ADJUSTMENT FOR ANY INCREASE IN THE COSTS OF SUCH FUNERALS AS DETERMINED BY THE NEW YORK STATE FUNERAL DIRECTOR ASSOCIATION.
+ hundred forty-one of the social services law or any other law  or  those expenses  reimbursable  or  payable  by the federal government; provided however, that the total reimbursement pursuant to this subdivision shall not exceed two thousand dollars per burial.
+WITH RESPECT  TO  ANY  STATE FISCAL  YEAR,  THE  COMMISSIONER  OF  VETERANS' SERVICES SHALL PROVIDE A PERCENTAGE INCREASE IN THE MAXIMUM AMOUNT OF FUNERAL AND BURIAL  SERVICE EXPENSES  PAYABLE UNDER THIS PARAGRAPH, EQUAL TO THE PERCENTAGE BY WHICH (I) THE CONSUMER PRICE INDEX (ALL ITEMS, UNITED STATES CITY AVERAGE) FOR THE TWELVE-MONTH PERIOD ENDING ON THE MARCH THIRTY-FIRST  PRECEDING  THE BEGINNING  OF  THE  STATE  FISCAL  YEAR  FOR WHICH THE INCREASE IS MADE, EXCEEDS (II) THE  CONSUMER  PRICE  INDEX  FOR  THE  TWELVE-MONTH  PERIOD PRECEDING  THE TWELVE-MONTH PERIOD DESCRIBED IN SUBPARAGRAPH (I) OF THIS PARAGRAPH.
+SUCH PERCENTAGE INCREASE SHALL BE  ROUNDED  UP  TO  THE  NEXT HIGHEST  ONE-TENTH OF ONE PERCENT AND SHALL NOT BE LESS THAN ONE PERCENT NOR MORE THAN FOUR PERCENT.
+COMMENCING IN THE YEAR  TWO  THOUSAND  FIVE, THE COMMISSIONER OF VETERANS' SERVICES, NOT LATER THAN FEBRUARY FIRST OF EACH  YEAR,  SHALL  PUBLISH  THE  AMOUNT  OF THE TOTAL REIMBURSEMENT, AS ADJUSTED, PAYABLE UNDER THIS SECTION.
   § 2.
-This act shall take effect immediately.
+This act shall take effect April 1, 2025.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01440-01-3
+  LBD01440-03-3